kubermatic/docs/content/kubermatic/master/architecture/requirements/support_policy/OS_support_matrix/_index.en.md

 * SLES beginning with 15.0 (only on AWS)
 * Ubuntu 20.04

 There could be more in the future since change is constant.
-This page will constantly be updated each time there is a new supported operating systems.
+This page will constantly be updated each time there is a new supported operating system.